WHO IS THIS MAT IRVINE?

-To date I have written over a dozen books. besides those below, there are other car modelling books and several in various 'library sets'.
+To date I have written over a dozen books, listed below.
 Plus I've acted as a contributor or consultant to a number of others.
 Any books that are still around can usually be found on my Amazon page

 Authored with Mike Tucker, on the whole story of the BBC Visual Effects Department